joric/io_scene_b3d/README.md

 * Mind that animation is not yet implemented.
 Working on it!
 * Nodes use original quaternion rotation that affects user interface.
 Maybe convert them into euler angles.
-* Sometimes b3d files contain objects that were joined together in a single mesh (that's not my fault, see raw json data).
+* Sometimes objects appear joined together in a single mesh (an attempt on hardware instancing, I guess).
-I'm splitting objects with multiple meshes into separate objects (better than assigning different materials to individual faces) but I can't effectively split large meshes that use the same material.
+I'm splitting objects with multiple meshes into a separate objects but I can't effectively split large meshes into separate objects.
+Probably solvable with point cloud matching (considering that objects also can overlap).
-Maybe try proixmity-based clasterisation.
-Converting those meshes into a set of instances is even more complex, considering that differently scaled and rotated objects also can overlap.

 ### Export